karanshah254/Angular-learning/docs/about_routing.md

 ```html
 <a class="nav-link" routerLink="pathname">Route Name to be shown</a>
 ```
-- >RouterLink is a directive that allows users to navigate between views in an application.
+- >RouterLink is a module that allows users to navigate between views in an application.
 It's a key feature of Angular's router.

 ### Use of routing from typescrip file using angular Router